Scan execution policies

 History

-• Introduced in GitLab 17.4 with flags named scan_execution_policy_action_limit (for projects) and scan_execution_policy_action_limit_group (for groups).
+• Limit of actions per policy introduced in GitLab 17.4 with flags named scan_execution_policy_action_limit (for projects) and scan_execution_policy_action_limit_group (for groups).
 Disabled by default.

 pipeline rule type